 The refill capacities for the engine crankcase Reflect the approximate capacity of the crankcase or sump plus a standard oil filter.
 Auxiliary oil filter systems will require additional oil.

 LUBRICATING OIL SPECIFICATION

-Use only good quality lubricating oil, which meets or exceeds of the following Specification
+Use only good quality lubricating oil, which meets the following Specification